Norm Ender

-Ender Eroğlu (born 25 March 1985), better known by his stage name Norm Ender, is a Turkish rapper, songwriter and musician.
+Ender Eroğlu (born 25 March 1985), better known by his stage name Norm Ender, is a Turkish rapper and singer.

 Career

 At the age of ten, Ender started rapping after being influenced by the German-Turkish rap group Cartel.
 After dropping out of school, he started rapping in 2001 and then attended the music contest Akademi Türkiye broadcast by atv television channel.

 Initially asked to sing pop music in the Akademi Turkiye contest, Ender refused to comply with the competition's request.
 Eventually, the Akademi introduced a rap course into its programme.

-Ender began a group with Erman Altınoğlu, known as Ender & Erman or Erman & Ender.
+Ender began a group with Erman Altınoğlu, known as "Ender & Erman" or "Erman & Ender".
 After completing his military service, in 2010 Ender made a solo rap album called Içinde Patlar.
 In 2012, he announced that he would release a new album.
 He gave concerts in İzmir, Diyarbakır and Ankara to promote this album and started using the stage name Norm Ender for his solo releases.

 Ender became known on social media for his song "Eksik Etek".
 This song received about 40 million plays on YouTube in one month, making him the 17th most listened to Turkish artist of 2006.

 After a 5-year break from music, in 2016 Ender announced a new album under the EMI-Universal Music Turkey label.

 Norm Ender released the album Aura, which includes 9 tracks and real instruments, in 2017.
 He later unilaterally terminated his agreement with the company.

-In 2018, Ender prepared and published an animation clip for the old song Depression Hotel.
+In 2018, Ender prepared and published an animated clip for the old song "Depresyon Oteli".